s-flores/Parstagram/README.md

-# Project 3 - Parstagram
+# Parstagram

-Parstagram is a photo sharing app similar to Instagram but using Parse as its backend.
+Parstagram is a photo sharing app similar to Instagram, but using Parse as its backend.

 ## User Stories

 - [X] User can view the last 20 posts submitted to "Instagram".
 - [X] User can pull to refresh the last 20 posts submitted to "Instagram".
 - [x] The user should switch between different tabs - viewing all posts (feed view), capture (camera and photo gallery view) and profile tabs (posts made) using fragments and a Bottom Navigation View.
-(2 points)

 ## Video Walkthrough